Le4kno3/Bug-Bounty/yugen-contracts/test/Notes.md

       - no this is wrong analysis, this function has to be public.
       - it is a standard EIP way of using it.
       - regarding address checks, it verifies using digital signature.
-  - pending: UniswapV2Router
+  - pending: UniswapV2Router (critical)
     - It looks like a repository of all codes.
-    - i did not find any implementation of it in live yet, so will park this for later testing.
+    - FirstBuy.sol make use of uniswap router.
+    - Get the address of the router contract and try to see what could be done.

 - Unit testing only
   - done: ChildFarm.sol [MasterChef]